Arkady-Dymkov/local-processing-ollama/README.md

-# Ollama Transcript Processor for Obsidian
+# Ollama Notes Processor for Obsidian

-This plugin allows you to process meeting transcripts with locally running Ollama language models to generate concise, well-structured notes.
+This plugin allows you to process text with locally running Ollama language models to generate concise, well-structured notes.
+While it's particularly useful for meeting transcripts, it can be used for any text content.

 ## Features

-- Process meeting transcripts with locally running language models via Ollama
+- Process text and meeting transcripts with locally running language models via Ollama
 - Select from multiple saved prompts or create your own
 - Define separate system instructions for each prompt
 - Customize the default model and Ollama connection settings
 - Import and export prompts for sharing or backup
-- Preserve original transcript in a collapsible block
+- Preserve original text in a collapsible block
 - Format AI-generated notes with proper Markdown structure

 ## Requirements